GrimDevelopment/bypass/docs/HEORKU.md

 # Heroku Setup

 Setting up Heroku is pretty simple.

+## ⚠️ Warning

+Support for Heroku is pretty spotty right now due to both scrapers now using Puppeteer and just in general a bit longer of a wait time on scrapers like `myl.li`.

 ## Prerequisites